 It was my mom.
 She wanted me to come back.
 She was ready for me, she said.
 But that’s a story I’ll save for later.

-When I was 18, I wanted to give back, so I volunteered two years of my life to go serve an LDS mission.
-I was sent to Sydney Australia, where I learned Mandarin Chinese, and spent two fully-dedicated years not working, or going to school, or doing anything but teaching these beautiful people from mainland China about the Savior, and God, and sharing my experience of how he had changed my life, and showing them how he could change theirs too.
+When I was 18, I wanted to give back, so I volunteered two years of my life to go serve a mission for my church.
+I was sent to Sydney, Australia, where I learned Mandarin Chinese.
+I spent two fully-dedicated years not working, going to school, or doing anything but teaching these beautiful people from mainland China about God.
+I was able to share my experience of how he had changed my life and show them how he could change theirs, too.

-It was an amazing, unexplainable experience, to be lost in a greater cause.
+It was an amazing, inexplicable experience—to be lost in a greater cause.

 When I came back to the United States, I studied psychology at the University of Utah.
 I married the most beautiful woman in the world, a girl from Utah that I actually met in Australia.

-I made a career for myself in business, inventing, designing, and managing software products, and later heading up product and product marketing groups and business units.
+I made a career for myself in business: inventing, designing, and managing software products, and later heading up product and product marketing groups and business units.
 My various experiences have culminated in founding Life Engineering.

-What I’ve discovered is that the principles in these fields and disciplines have equal application to life itself.
+What I’ve discovered is that the principles in these fields and disciplines have equal application to life.

-It’s a movement called Life-Engineering, founded on the premise that you have more control over your life than you know.
-That success and change rest upon a common foundation of scientific and engineering principles that when properly applied, give you control over your future.
+It’s a movement called Life Engineering, founded on the premise that you have more control over your life than you know—that success and change rest upon a common foundation of scientific and engineering principles.
+When properly applied, those principles give you control over your future.

-I’ve codified this into a Change Enablement System and a framework for living called Escape Velocity, which teaches you how to escape the gravitational pull of your past, to create a future of your own design.
+I’ve codified this into an ecosystem—a framework for living that teaches you how to escape the gravitational pull of your past and create a future of your own design.

 I’ve come to understand that you have strength within you.
 Strength to overcome, strength to endure, strength to succeed.
 Sometimes all you need is a little help.

-After more than 20 years of research across dozens of disciplines, industries, and scientific fields, I’ve synthesized it all into a program I call Escape Velocity.
-For the first time ever, the best principles and practices from a vast array of fields and disciplines have been brought together into a single comprehensive system designed to help you do one thing: Find and fulfill your mission, so you can move forward in life.
+After more than 20 years of research across dozens of disciplines, industries, and scientific fields, I’ve synthesized it all into the programs at Life Engineering.
+For the first time ever, the best principles and practices from a vast array of fields and disciplines have been brought together into a single, comprehensive ecosystem designed to help you do one thing: Find and fulfill your mission, so you can move forward in life.

-This is a greatly abbreviated version, but the whole story is captured in my upcoming book “Discover the Light Within”.
-With my personal life as a narrative foundation I’ll show you that the power, strength, and capacity to overcome is within you.
-I’ll help you discover who you are, and renew your hope and passion for life.
+This is a greatly abbreviated version, but the whole story is captured in my upcoming book.
+With my personal life as a narrative foundation, I’ll show you that the power, strength, and capacity to overcome is within you.
+I’ll help you discover who you are and renew your hope and passion for life.
 I’ll teach you how to find light, even in the darkest of times.